April Rose Wilkens: Incident and trial

 Terry Carlton bragged about paying off the police when April would report his abuse, and the Tulsa police did not enforce a warrant for his arrest, either, before his death.
 Tulsa Police would laugh when they would arrive at the scene, saying that she called them so often they eventually thought they would find Wilkens dead.
 Carlton also owned a police scanner, so he would leave before they got there.
-Terry Carlton was the uncle of Justin Carlton Bruton, a suspect in the murder of Anastasia WitbolsFeugen, and supporters of April released evidence dating back to 2008 that Terry Carlton and the Bruton/Carlton family believed that Justin Bruton, not the convicted Byron Case, killed Anastasia and then himself.
+Terry Carlton was the uncle of Justin Carlton Bruton, a suspect in the murder of Anastasia Witbolsfeugen, and supporters of April released evidence dating back to 2008 that Terry Carlton and the Bruton/Carlton family believed that Justin Bruton, not the convicted Byron Case, killed Anastasia and then himself.
 Terry used WitbolsFeugen's death to intimidate April Wilkens, according to her legal documents.
 This information was not allowed in court during her trial, but would have shown her reasoning for believing her life was in danger.
 April Wilkens also recorded Terry Carlton admitting to abusing and raping her, but it was never played at trial, though the then-DA, Tim Harris should have had a copy since she gave one to the Tulsa Police.
 A juror after the trial claimed that April was not a good test case for Battered Woman Syndrome, which was untested in Oklahoma courts at the time, and Assistant District Attorney Sharon Ashe claimed "Wilkens is not a classic example of a battered woman."
 The DA "argued that drug abuse, not domestic abuse, made Wilkens snap."
-During jury selection for the trail, Tim Harris told the jury that he was "not here to win or lose, but to tell the truth," which some attorneys analyzing the case later criticized, saying he "absolutely had a motive to be there" and it put April in an impossible situation to have to refute.
+During jury selection for the trial, Tim Harris told the jury that he was "not here to win or lose, but to tell the truth," which some attorneys analyzing the case later criticized, saying he "absolutely had a motive to be there" and it put April in an impossible situation to have to refute.
 Harris could have chosen not to file charges against her in the first place.

 Wilkens later got her former counselor and Battered Woman Syndrome expert, Lynda Driskell, to sign an affidavit saying that Wilkens's attorney never contacted a key witness for her trial and Driskell also said April's story was consistent with being a battered woman.
 What is more, a tape where Carlton admitted to raping and abusing her was never played in court and a key witness, Clare Eagan, now a federal judge but a previous attorney for Wilkens, was never asked to testify, leading some to believe Wilkens was poorly represented at her trial.
 The expert on Battered Woman Syndrome who Wilkens's attorney, Chris Lyons hired was named Dr. John Call.
 He previously served at DVIS on the board and his contributions to the trial, as well as his expertise, in that area have been questioned by current experts in the field.